 The Internal Revenue Code of 1986 establishes rules and regulations for arbitrage rebates.
-There are no arbitrage rebate liabilities that have been recorded in the financial statements as of June 30, 2018 or 2017.
+There are no arbitrage rebate liabilities that have been recorded in the financial statements as of June 30, 2019 or 2018.

 The University owns various buildings that are known to contain asbestos.
 The University is not required by Federal, State or Local law to remove the asbestos from its buildings.
 The University is required under Federal Environmental, Health and Safety regulations to manage the presence of asbestos in its buildings in a safe condition.
-The University addresses its responsibility to manage the presence of asbestos in its buildings on a case by case basis.
-Significant problems of dangerous asbestos conditions are abated, as the condition becomes known.
+The University addresses its responsibility to manage the presence of asbestos conditions are abated, as the condition becomes known.
 The University also addresses the presence of asbestos as building renovation or demolition projects are undertaken and through asbestos operation and maintenance programs directed at containing, managing or operating with the asbestos in a safe condition.

-At June 30, 2018 and 2017, the University has recorded a liability of \$93,000 and \$468,000, respectively, for asbestos removal in accordance with the provisions of GASB.
+At June 30, 2019 and 2018, the University has recorded a liability of \$193,000 and \$93,000, respectively, for asbestos removal in accordance with the provisions of GASB.

-The University has consented to the reduction of its distributions from future Big 12 revenues (of which, \$1 million and \$2 million is recorded as an other noncurrent liability as of June 30, 2018 and June 30, 2017, respectively) if the Foundation does not make required payments under its \$10 million promissory note with the Big 12.
+The University has consented to the reduction of its distributions from future Big 12 revenues (of which, \$0 and \$1 million is recorded as an other noncurrent liability as of June 30, 2019 and June 30, 2018, respectively) if the Foundation does not make required payments under its \$10 million promissory note with the Big 12.